Guides

 Rate Limits by Tier

-MCP server access requires a Pro plan or higher.
+MCP server access requires a Builder plan or higher.
 Free tier users cannot use the MCP server.

 Rate Limit Headers